 The EMT curriculum provides classroom, laboratory and clinical training.
 EMS practical skills laboratory includes application practice and performance evaluation in simulated patient care.
 The clinical application provides patient care opportunities with in-hospital settings and pre-hospital emergency care providers such as fire departments and local ambulance services.
 A minimum overall grade of (80 percent) is required for successful completion of all EMT program curriculum.

-The Firefighting Academy curriculum provides a wide-range of classroom and hands-on training that includes live-fire training, vehicle extrication, ladder and fire hose operations, search and rescue, hazardous materials response, forcible entry, ventilation operations and fire detection and suppression practices.
-A minimum overall grade of (70 percent) is required for successful completion of the Fire Academy program; however, a minimum grade of (80 percent) is required for all written exams.
+The Firefighting Academy curriculum provides a wide range of classroom and hands-on training that includes live fire training, vehicle extrication, ladder and fire hose operations, search and rescue, hazardous materials response, forcible entry, ventilation operations, fire detection suppression practices, mental health awareness, cancer prevention and active shooter training.
+A minimum overall grade of (70 percent) is required for successful completion of the Fire Academy program.
+However, a minimum grade of (80 percent) is required for all written exams.

 Successful completion of both the EMT and Fire Academy requirements will allow the graduate to be considered eligible to test for the basic EMT licensure exams and the State of Florida Minimum Fire Standards Firefighter 2 Certification.
 Day and night classes are available.